-While our engineering is working closely with the Underwriters Laboratories ("UL") and Technischer Überwachungsverein ("TÜV") certification agencies to certify its Gen 2.3 product against all applicable safety standards, there is no guarantee that such certification shall be obtained.
+Our Gen 2.3 product has received Underwriters Laboratories ("UL") 1973 certification and has been tested for UL 9540A.
 Based on these North American certifications, we also intend to expand our Gen 2.3 product certification to other national standards such as European Conformity ("CE") marking in the European Union and the international certification of the International Electrotechnical Commission ("IEC").
+We also intend to obtain the UL certification and all applicable safety standards for our future products.
 Failure to obtain UL, IEC or CE certification would have a significant impact on our revenues, as such certifications are required by most of our customers.
 As Battery Storage is a relatively new market segment, additional rules will be introduced and regulation changes will occur.
 We must continue to adapt and ensure conformity to new standards and regulations introduced in the market.